Canadian Museum for human Rights

 We are very proud to have been a part of the creation of this landmark new museum, the first federal museum in Canada to be built outside the national capital region.
 The Museum is housed in an extraordinary building designed by Antoine Predock, with exhibits designed by Ralph Appelbaum Associates (RAA).
 The CMHR is an ‘ideas museum’ that explores complex issues and as such was a perfect fit for North Shore’s storytelling skills.

-North Shore produced forty-five films (in English and French versions) for the Museum, including all of the media for the Canadian Journeys gallery, detailing Canada’s own human rights journey.
+North Shore produced forty-five films (in English and French versions) for the Museum, spread over a dozen exhibits, detailing Canada’s own human rights journey.
 We collaborated closely with RAA, our project partners at Upswell and the client team to develop the user experience for each exhibit.
 Upswell also handled interactive software development for our exhibits, to create integrated visitor experiences that present our films through a combination of physical and digital interfaces.

 Our films covered stories about refugees, racial segregation, martial law and civil liberties, language rights, and the marginal status of migrant workers, amongst many others.
 Our stories were told through the personal experiences of human rights defenders, activists and ordinary citizens.